Click the video above to hear more about dual-cameras and what they are.

 The overall performance of the camera is a cut above previous iPhone snappers, with the sharpness in mixed conditions impressive – you can make out plenty of detail in both the brighter and darker sections of the photo.

-But what’s most impressive with the new iPhone 8 Plus – combined with the new iOS 11 software – are the editing capabilities, and what you can do with your photos post-capture.
+But what's most impressive with the new iPhone 8 Plus – combined with the new iOS 11 software, now updated to iOS 12 – are the editing capabilities, and what you can do with your photos post-capture.

-Long Exposure doesn’t really add a huge amount to most Live Photos, but static images with a very singular, bright piece of motion would work well.
-Bounce and Loop work nicely, and you can even set the resulting image as a Watch face with a single tap.
+Long Exposure doesn't really add a huge amount to most Live Photos, but static images with a very singular, bright piece of motion work well.
+Bounce and Loop work nicely, and you can even set the resulting image as a watch face with a single tap.

 The editing effects are powerful too – yes, they're mostly filters, but Apple has popped some excellent choices in there, and the color/brightness tweaks you can make are the perfect mix of simple and effective – the balance Apple strives to seek.